Move 2 matches to make 4 squares matchstick puzzle

 Its scope of application is wider than the End state analysis approach.

-Both approaches are powerful general analytical methods for solving a large number of different types of problems, including real life problems.
+Both approaches are powerful general analytical methods suitable for solving many types of problems, including real life problems.

-Your challenge: Solve the puzzle without using End state analysis approach.
+Your challenge: Solve the puzzle without using the End state analysis approach.

-To get an idea of how a similar matchstick puzzle can be solved purely by analysis of the puzzle figure and the solution requirements, go through the first part of the matchstick puzzle,
+To get an idea of how a similar matchstick puzzle can be solved purely by analysis of the puzzle figure and the solution requirements, go through the first part of the matchstick puzzle solution,

 Matchstick puzzle, 5 squares to 4 squares in 3 moves.